As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 - Use less soap.
 As with the dishes, you’ll want to use as little detergent as possible.
 It takes a small amount to hand wash clothing, just a dribble.
 I recommend a low sudsing detergent.
 Add a cap full of vinegar to your rinse water to help cut the remaining soap.

 - Save bulky items for the washing machine.
 Heavier items such as sheets, hoodies, and jeans wash more efficiently in a machine.
 We keep an extra sheet set and wear jeans and hoodies multiple times before washing.
-When we go to the dock or have access to a washing machine, we take care of these items.
+When we go to the dock or have access to a washing machine, we wash these items.

 READ MORE: For more tips on what clothing to wear on a boat, check out What to Wear Sailing: The Best Clothing for Comfort on a Boat.